Credits Earned from Other Institutions

 Credit may be awarded based on the recommendation of the appropriate Cincinnati State academic department or division.

 Students should have their IB test scores sent by the International Baccalaureate Organization to Cincinnati State’s Office of Admission for processing.

 Requesting Other Advanced Standing Credit

-To obtain advanced standing credit for all other types of prior learning, students should:
+To obtain advanced standing credit for all other types of prior learning, a student should:

 - Obtain a Petition for Advanced Standing Credit from the Office of the Registrar.

 Note that in situations where coursework or equivalent experience is five years old or older, or where requisite skills may have been lost, courses previously taken, or equivalent experience, are subject to review by the program chair and dean.
 Courses or equivalent experiences that do not meet current program requirements and standards will not count toward degree or certificate requirements.

 - Pay the advanced standing credit fee at the College Cashier’s Office, where the petition is marked “paid.”
 This step applies to students seeking advanced standing credit either through internal proficiency exams or through documented valid academic or work experience.
 A separate fee is charged for each attempt to earn credit through an internal proficiency exam.

 - Submit the completed petition and supporting documentation to the appropriate faculty member, as determined in Step 2.